MacMannes/stackmob-docs/sdks/ios/guides/core-data.md

 ### Initialize a Core Data Store

+You will interact with the Core Data persistence layer by obtaining an instance of `SMCoreDataStore` via your `SMClient` object.

 A Core Data store instance gives you everything you need to work with StackMob's Core Data integration.
 With your `SMCoreDataStore` object you can retrieve a managed object context configured with a `SMIncrementalStore` as its persistent store to allow communication to StackMob from Core Data.

 You can create an `SMCoreDataStore` instance like so: